M3GABOY/lazy_gzip_backup/README.md

 # Lazy Gzip Backup
-A lazy script to gzip directory.
+A lazy script to gzip directory with date.
 Crontab compatible.

 # Usage: